 The result of this query will be a list of all events whose name contains ‘othello’.
-The word doesn’t have to match the value of the characteristic exactly; it can be part of the value.
-In the example below, you see that events with the name “Othello”, “Othello 1”, “Othello 2” and “Othello 3” are displayed as results.
-Please note that this rule applies to most keywords in which the desired characteristic is a name or a piece of text such as
+The word doesn’t have to match the value of the characteristic exactly, but it can be part of the value.
+In the example below, you see that events with the name ‘Othello’, ‘Othello 1’, ‘Othello 2’ and ‘Othello 3’ appear as results.
+This rule applies to most keywords in which the desired property is a name or a piece of text such as

 name.
-For keywords in which the desired characteristic is a date or a number, the match will have to be exact.
+For keywords in which the desired property is a date or a number, the match will have to be exact.

-Please note that a word cannot contain spaces.
-If you want a search term to contain spaces, you must add double quotation marks (
+A word can’t contain spaces.
+If you want to add spaces anyway, you can do so by adding double quotation marks (

 group:name:"The Film Festival"

 The result of this query will contain the event group with the name ‘The Film Festival’.

 In addition to spaces, a word can’t contain the following symbols:

 * # : ( ).
 These symbols are part of the syntax of the query language, as will become clear in a moment.
 If you want to include one of these symbols in a word after all, you must use double quotation marks.

 If the type of element that you want to look up isn’t important, you can omit the scope of a query in the search.
 Let us assume that you want to search for all elements in Yesplan that have a ‘rental’ label.
 You can achieve this with the following query: